The Secrets Lurking in a Digital-Social Utopia, Review > The Circle by Dave Eggers

 "It's not that I'm [Mercer] not social.
 I'm social enough.
 But the tools you guys [the Circle] create actually manufacture unnaturally extreme social needs. . . .
 It's not nourishing.
 It's like snack food. . .
 Empty calories, but the digital-social equivalent.
 And you calibrate it so it's equally addictive" (Eggers 2013).

-What is also disconcerting about Mae's story is that as her online circle of "friends" i.e. "followers" and "watchers" becomes greater her interpersonal relationships, that with her parents, best friend, and Mercer diminish.
+What is also disconcerting about Mae's story is that as her online circle of "friends" i.e. "followers" and "watchers" becomes greater than her interpersonal relationships, that with her parents, best friend, and Mercer diminish.
 And while this observation is so obvious to the reader, Mae is both oblivious and nonchalant about the detaching relationships.

 Falling into this same trap is something we all must be considerate of.
 Pastor Craig states that we must